ryukirisame/learnSystemDesign/DNS.md

    - If that IP is Anycasted, it’s actually being advertised by multiple physical servers in the same region (or globally).
    - BGP routing will automatically direct the request to the nearest or most available of those servers.

-GeoDNS: Makes the DNS-level decision → “Which region should this user talk to?”

-Anycast: Makes the network-level decision → “Which physical server in that region (or globally) should handle this request?”
+- GeoDNS → Happens first during DNS resolution.
+It decides which IP address to give to the client based on their location.
+- Anycast → Happens after DNS resolution, when the client tries to connect to that IP.
+The Internet’s routing system decides which physical server (among many sharing that IP) the request actually goes to.

+## Key Limitation
+GeoDNS uses the IP address of the DNS resolver (not always the user’s actual IP) to determine location.
+- In most cases, this is accurate because resolvers are near users.
+- But if a user’s resolver is far from them (e.g., using Google DNS 8.8.8.8 in another country), GeoDNS might give a suboptimal server.

-## **Example: Visiting a Website with GeoDNS + Anycast**
+## Example Flow: Visiting a Website with GeoDNS + Anycast

-### **Scenario**
+### Scenario

 You’re in **Mumbai, India** and want to visit `www.example.com`.
 The company hosting this site has: